-So, the reason the whole thing in 2014 (How To Wrap A Cat For Christmas 101 – Ragdoll Cat Gets Christmas Wrapped for Christmas 2014) happened was because there’s a popular video on YouTube (Original How To Wrap A Cat For Christmas), or there was at that time, of a woman wrapping her cat for Christmas and so, it’s just kind of a fun YouTube thing.
+So, the reason the whole thing in 2014 (How To Wrap A Cat For Christmas 101 – Ragdoll Cat Gets Christmas Wrapped for Christmas 2014) happened was that there’s a popular video on YouTube (Original How To Wrap A Cat For Christmas), or there was at that time, of a woman wrapping her cat for Christmas and so, it’s just kind of a fun YouTube thing.

-Alright, so first, you want a piece of wrapping paper that’s big enough to wrap around the cat, just like you would box.
+Alright, first, you want a piece of wrapping paper that’s big enough to wrap around the cat, just like you would box.

 We’re gonna cut around his head.
 You obviously wanna make sure you’re not gonna cut the cat.
-Otherwise this fun little project could turn into a visit to the emergency vet.
+Otherwise, this fun little project could turn into a visit to the emergency vet.

 This is something that I would’ve definitely done growing up with my cat if I’d ever thought of it or known about it.
 So, you can fold the extra paper, as I’m doing now, and bring that up.